Getting Wallpaper Measurements Correct

 For example your wall is 435cm wide by 210cm tall.
 The area is 4.35m x 2.1m = 9.135sqm.
 Then 9.135/5.2 = 1.75, which rounds up to 2 rolls.
 This is a minimum figure and should be reasonably reliable if your wallpaper is plain, or is a vertical stripe or has a small pattern repeat.
 However it really should only be used to help you budget for the job.

 Ultimately you should always get a professional estimate from your decorator.
 They are the best person to judge because they will know how they they will position the first piece of paper on the wall.
 Once this is decided the quantity of paper you need is set.

-Once you know how much wallpaper you need simply contact us for a quote, either by phone of using our Quick Quote form.
+Once you know how much wallpaper you need simply contact us for a quote, either by phone or by using our Quick Quote form.

-At Fabric Gallery & Interiors we are pleased to supply beautiful designer wallpapers.
-If you are interested in wallcoverings please do come and visit us at our Dunnington shop or contact us for samples and a Quick Quote.
+At Fabric Gallery & Interiors we are pleased to supply a huge range of beautiful designer wallpapers.
+If you are interested in wallcoverings please do come and visit us at our Dunnington showroom or contact us for a Quick Quote.